-For two decades, the Natural Resources Defense Council (NRDC) has been a thought leader and trusted adviser to our partners in China.
-With a highly effective team of more than 30 people based in our Beijing office, we have worked hard at both the national and local levels to recommend, develop, and help implement innovative laws, policies, technologies, and market tools that conserve natural resources, curb pollution and accelerate China’s transition to a clean, low-carbon economy.
-NRDC's Beijing Representative Office is registered under the Beijing Municipal Public Security Bureau and supervised by the National Forestry and Grassland Administration of China.
+For over two decades, the NRDC has worked in China as a thought leader and trusted adviser to our partners.
+With a highly effective team of more than 30 members based in our Beijing office, we have worked hard at both the national and local levels to recommend, develop, and support the implementation of innovative laws, policies, technologies, and market tools that curb pollution and accelerate China’s transition to a clean, low-carbon economy.
+NRDC's Beijing Representative Office is registered under the Beijing Municipal Public Security Bureau and supervised by the State Forestry and Grassland Administration of China.

 Piloted Clean by Design (CBD) in over 30 fabric mills that supply multinational brands, including Target, Gap, Levi’s, H&M, and domestic brands and delivered significant annual reductions of 3 million tons of water, 61,000 tons of coal, and $14.7 million of annual costs, with an average payback period of only 14 months.